 Using the Dynamite Power of Testimonial Videos for Marketing

-Want to know an easy way to create desire for your product, service or company?
+Want to know an easy way to create the desire for your product, service, or company?
 On-camera testimonials are powerfully persuasive when delivered by the viewers' peers, and especially when delivered by a credible and well-respected expert in the field.

 We all naturally seek the recommendations of others we know and/or trust when making important decisions.
 That partially explains why websites like Angie’s List or the “user reviews” on Amazon have become so popular and influential.
 When it comes to making a decision on a purchase, these sites show that consumers will trust what they think to be unsolicited, and unendorsed reviews of a product or service, even from total strangers!

 As you create a marketing strategy, consider having real users of your services or products deliver your branding message.
 This can help boost your business’ credibility exponentially.
 Video testimonials can greatly influence potential customers to buy, and existing customers to keep coming back.

 Here are a few strategies to keep in mind when using video testimonials to help grow your business.

 One is Not Enough (One Testimonial Video, that is!)